JohnsonNguyen-374/Nguyen-Johnson-A2-2D-Interactive-Drawing/README.md

    -Click the Right-Mouse Button to change Buggy's eyes to the Next Color

-2)The initial Color of Buggy's body will be a random color
+2) The initial Color of Buggy's body will be a random color

    -Click the Space Bar to change Buggy's body to certain random Colors